🎉 75% of content is free forever — Unlock Premium from $10/mo →

 Key Takeaways

-7. Use cross-validation to find optimal number of trees
+Master cross-validation and early stopping to find the optimal number of boosting rounds.

 Need Expert Machine Learning Help?